chr15k/laravel-meilisearch-advanced-query/README.md

 ## Usage

-[Go here](https://laravel.com/docs/11.x/scout#customizing-engine-searches) to see how custom search engine queries are used with Laravel Scout.
+For context, [go here](https://laravel.com/docs/11.x/scout#customizing-engine-searches) to see how custom search engine queries are typically used with Laravel Scout.

+> [!NOTE]
+> The following example effectively replaces the standard `User::search($term, $callback)` method and will return a Scout Builder instance after calling `search()` as expected:

 ```php
 <?php